The North Face

 The North Face is an American outdoor recreation products company.
 The North Face produces outdoor clothing, footwear, and related equipment.
-Founded in 1966 to supply climbers, the company's logo draws inspiration from Half Dome, in Yosemite National Park.
-By the late 1990s, the label had expanded beyond outdoor enthusiasts by focusing on street couture and since the 2000s it is regarded as a streetwear style symbol label.
+Founded in 1968 to supply climbers, the company's logo draws inspiration from Half Dome, a distinct rock formation rising over 8,700 ft above sea level in Yosemite National Park.
+By the late 1990s, the label had expanded beyond outdoor enthusiasts by focusing on street couture and since the 2000s it has been regarded mainly as a streetwear style symbol label.
 In 2000, it was bought by VF Corporation.

 History

-The North Face began in 1966 as a climbing equipment retail store in San Francisco, founded by Douglas Tompkins and his wife, Susie Tompkins.
-It was acquired two years later by Kenneth "Hap" Klopp.

-The North Face takes its company logo from a stylised drawing of Half Dome, in Yosemite National Park.
+In 1964, Douglas Tompkins and his wife, Susie Tompkins borrowed $5,000 from a bank to found The North Face, Inc., in San Francisco, as a mail order and retail company, selling rock climbing and camping equipment.
+Tompkins designed tents that avoided a pole in the middle, by using bendable rods threaded through exterior sleeves instead.
+This widely copied design also increased the strength of the tent because the domed shape has much less wind resistance than a traditional pup tent for example.